 Fredric N. Eshelman, Pharm.D., has served as a member of our board of directors since February 2015.
 Dr. Eshelman founded Eshelman Ventures, LLC in March 2014, which invests in a variety of companies, primarily in the healthcare sector, and has served as a principal since its founding.
 Dr. Eshelman has served as the Chairman of the board of directors of The Medicines Company, a publicly traded biopharmaceutical company, since 2015 and has been a member of the board of Valeant Pharmaceuticals International, Inc. since 2016.
 Dr. Eshelman previously served on the board of directors of Furiex Pharmaceuticals, a publicly traded biopharmaceutical company, from 2010 until July 2014, when it was sold to Forest Labs/Actavis, and of Pharmaceutical Product Development, Inc., a contract research organization that was publicly traded until 2011, from 1986 until 2011.
 Dr. Eshelman also served as Chief Executive Officer for Pharmaceutical Product Development, Inc., a biopharmaceutical company, from June 1990 to December 2011, as Senior Vice President, Development and a member of the board of directors of the former Glaxo Inc., a pharmaceutical company, from 1989 to 1990.
 He also serves on the boards of directors of a number of privately held biopharmaceutical companies.
 Dr. Eshelman also served on the executive committee of the Medical Foundation of North Carolina, the board of the North Carolina Biotechnology Center, and the Board of Trustees for the University of North Carolina-Wilmington.
-In addition, Dr. Eshelman received his B.S. in pharmacy from the University of North Carolina-Chapel Hill, and a Pharm.D. from the University of Cincinnati.
+In addition, Dr. Eshelman serves as an adjunct professor at the University of North Carolina-Chapel Hill School of Pharmacy, where he chairs the Board of Visitors.
+Dr. Eshelman received his B.S. in pharmacy from the University of North Carolina-Chapel Hill, and a Pharm.D. from the University of Cincinnati.
 We believe that Dr. Eshelman is qualified to serve as a member of our board of directors based on his experience in the life sciences, biotechnology and pharmaceutical industries and for his knowledge of corporate development matters.